jamiewilbraham/azure-docs/articles/cognitive-services/EntityLinking/GettingStarted.md

 ### <a name="Prerequisites">Prerequisites</a>

 - Visual Studio 2015
-- A Microsoft Cognitive Services API Key
+- A Microsoft Cognitive Research Technologies API Key
 - Get the client library and example
 - Microsoft Entity Linking NuGet Package